alanjameschapman/fruity-fun/README.md

 The Chakra Petch font was taken from Google Fonts and the author is Cadson Demak.

 All icons were taken from [Font Awesome](link goes here)

-The colour palette was created using [Colormind](link goes here), with input for main brand colour from XX.

 The contrast was checked using Eight [Shapes Contrast Grid](link goes here)